Let’s face it, we can all use more in our weekly/bi-weekly/semi-monthly paychecks.

 Under such plans, contributions are exempt from Federal, Social Security, and Medicare taxes (essentially excluded from wages in the paycheck calculations)

 This way, you are still paying the same amount of money for medical and child-care expenses, however, the earnings are not being taxed, thereby leaving more money in your net pay each period.

-Not all employers have established plans, so you will probably need to ask your HR Department about it or request for the issue to be look into.
+Not all employers have established plans, so you will probably need to ask your HR Department about it or request for the issue to be looked into.